FilipeAlberoPomar/FilipeAlberoPomar/README.md

 I ♥ software development.

-In here you will find some pieces of code I wrote to scratch a personal itch or another.
+In here you will find some pieces of code I wrote to scratch an itch or another.

 -_-_-